 The Value Mapping project was commissioned by CABE in late 2005 and was managed by the Young Foundation, drawing on a team with experience of research and practice.

-The project was commissioned in order to better capture less tangible things that people value from places – specifically new buildings.
-This would look at aspects of the built urban environment for which markets (and therefore hard monetary values) do not exist.
-The aim would be to ensure these values receive greater prominence in future decisions on proposed developments.
+The project was commissioned in order to better capture less tangible things that people value from places.
+It looked at aspects of the built urban environment for which markets (and therefore hard monetary values) do not exist.
+The aim was to ensure these values receive greater prominence in future decisions on proposed developments.
 This would bring decision-making that inspired more confidence and ensure that public values would receive greater prominence in relation to the more easily calculable private ones.